jaeyk/academic-kickstart/content/home/bio.md

 +++

 I was born and raised in South Korea, but I had also lived in Hong Kong and Taiwan by the time I finished college.
 I moved to the San Francisco Bay Area in 2014 as a graduate student in political science at UC Berkeley.
 Before my graduate studies, I worked in the tech industry in South Korea.
-I was a strategy manager at a software startup.
-I served on the advisory board of [Naver](https://en.wikipedia.org/wiki/Naver), “The Google of South Korea.”
+I was a strategy manager at a software startup and served on the advisory board of [Naver](https://en.wikipedia.org/wiki/Naver), “The Google of South Korea.”
 I have enjoyed living in different places of the world and love working with people from various backgrounds.

 I am a first-generation college student and came from a low-income background.
 I have fought a constant uphill battle to pursue my academic career.
 I am committed to increasing diversity and inclusion in computational social science through my research, teaching, and mentoring.